simplesamlphp/simplesamlphp.github.io/security/index.md

 ## Reporting vulnerabilities

-In case you find a vulnerability in SimpleSAMLphp, or you want to confirm a possible security issue in the software, please get in touch with us through [UNINETT's CERT team](https://www.uninett.no/cert).
+In case you find a vulnerability in SimpleSAMLphp, or you want to confirm a possible security issue in the software, please get in touch with us through [Sikt's CERT team](https://sikt.no/abuse).
 Please use our PGP public key to encrypt any possible sensitive data that you may need to submit.
 We will get back to you as soon as possible according to our working hours in Central European Time.